munshkr/sid.js/README.md

 SID chip synthesizer emulator for Javascript.

 Source code is based mainly on [jsSID](https://github.com/jhohertz/jsSID) by Joe Hohertz.
-The main differences are:

-  * Code refactor into ES2015
-  * More documentation
+For now the main difference is that code was refactored into ES2015 classes, and it's an NPM-installable package.

-Depends on [Pico.js](https://mohayonao.github.io/pico.js/) for a cross-platform audio processor.
+Depends on [Pico.js](https://mohayonao.github.io/pico.js/) for a cross-platform audio processor (not included).

 ## Example